hbctraining/Pseudobulk-for-scRNAseq/lessons/04_pseudobulk_DE_analysis.md

                 type = "apeglm")
 ```

-If you take a look at the results table now, you will find fold change cvalues may differ for some genes.
+If you take a look at the results table now, you will find fold change values may differ for some genes.

 This is a great spot to store the results of the comparison: